-Fig. 26: Initial TwinCAT 2 user interface
+Fig. 21: Initial TwinCAT 2 user interface

 Generally, TwinCAT can be used in local or remote mode.
-Once the TwinCAT system including the user interface (standard) is installed on the respective PLC, TwinCAT can be used in local mode and thereby the next step is "Insert Device [\(\) 43]".
+Once the TwinCAT system, including the user interface (standard) is installed on the respective PLC, TwinCAT can be used in local mode and thus the next step is "Insert Device [\(\) 42]".

-If the intention is to address the TwinCAT runtime environment installed on a PLC as development environment remotely from another system, the target system must be made known first.
+If the intention is to address the TwinCAT runtime environment installed on a PLC remotely from another system used as a development environment, the target system must be made known first.
 In the menu under

-"Actions" → "Choose Target System...", via the symbol " or the "F8" key, open the following window:
+"Actions" → "Choose Target System...", the following window is opened for this via the symbol " or the "F8" key:

-Fig. 27: Selection of the target system
+Fig. 22: Selection of the target system

 Use "Search (Ethernet)..." to enter the target system.
-Thus a next dialog opens to either:
+Thus another dialog opens to either:

-- enter the known computer name after "Enter Host Name / IP:" (as shown in red) - perform a "Broadcast Search" (if the exact computer name is not known) - enter the known computer IP or AmsNetID.
+- enter the known computer name after "Enter Host Name / IP:" (as shown in red) - perform a "Broadcast Search" (if the exact computer name is not known) - enter the known computer IP or AmsNetID

-Fig. 28: Specify the PLC for access by the TwinCAT System Manager: selection of the target system
+Fig. 23: specify the PLC for access by the TwinCAT System Manager: selection of the target system

-Once the target system has been entered, it is available for selection as follows (a password may have to be entered):
+Once the target system has been entered, it is available for selection as follows (a correct password may have to be entered before this):

-After confirmation with "OK" the target system can be accessed via the System Manager.
+After confirmation with "OK", the target system can be accessed via the System Manager.